Blaptica dubia: Distribution

-The Dubia cockroach is found in southern parts of South America.
+The dubia cockroach is found in southern parts of South America.
 Documented specimens have been found in Brazil, Argentina, and Uruguay.

 Habitat

-Ideal temperature range is the higher end of a 24°C - 35°C range.
-They will not breed below 20°C. They will not molt successfully if the humidity is too low.
+Ideal temperature range is the higher end of a 24°C - 35°C (75°F - 95°F) range.
+They will not breed below 20°C (68°F).
+They will not molt successfully if the humidity is too low.
 Dubia roaches can tolerate lower humidity than many other roach species.
 This species of roach will also sequester more water in its body when well fed upon fruits and water will be released at times of stress.

 In captivity, enclosure humidity is less important than a supply of high moisture foods, negating the need to mist the enclosure at all when compared to some other tropical pet insect species.
 Captive habitats should be kept clean and dry in order to have fecal droppings dry and not provide a medium for bacterial or fungal growth.
 Vertically stacked egg crates greatly help in this, as does good airflow.